enso-org/enso-archive/doc/runtime/implementation/function-call-flow.md

 ## Defaulted Arguments and Application
-As we want to provide a consistent semantics in the language (especially with the use of multi-argument lambdas internally), a function returning a function that is fully saturated with defaults needs to ensure that the returned function is called at the result site.
+As we want to provide a consistent semantics in the language (especially with the use of multi-argument lambdas internally), there is one specific situation that arises when handling applications with default arguments.
+As we expect a returned lambda to be applied to any additional arguments (in keeping with currying), a returned lambda that is _otherwise_ fully saturated (by default arguments) should also be executed.

+To this end, we make sure that the callsite checks if the return value from a function is a function, and if it is fully saturated with defaults it will call it.

 ## Flow Diagram